StephenVinouze/AdvancedRecyclerView/README.md

 If you are already using the v1 of this library and considering migrating to the v2, here are a few things worth mentioning

 * Several methods were renamed for clarification
-* Packages were renamed to apply lattest Android Studio guidelines.
-Some classes were also rearranged in that respect.
+* Packages were renamed to apply latest Android Studio guidelines.
+Some classes were also rearranged in the process.
 * A Kotlin sample was added and callback systems were changed in favor of lambdas to match with Kotlin language.
 * In order to not disadvantage Java users I kept the previous methods.
 Both Java and kotlin samples are available in this repository.
 * For Java users, Java 8 is now required for this library because of lambdas.